Largest offshore wind farm opens off Thanet in Kent

 But Professor Ian Fells, an energy expert, said: "What worries me is the government seems to be obsessed with the option of wind farms and neglects other sources of renewable energy, which in may ways could be more important.

 "The other problem is they are intermittent.
-You never know when the wind is going to blow."'An eyesore'
+You never know when the wind is going to blow."

 Not all Kent residents have welcomed the wind farm's arrival.